scottwater/taylorbryant.github.io/_posts/2017-10-09-an-adventure-in-image-zooming.md

 status: published
 ---

+*Update: I ended up removing Zoom.js from my blog, because most of the posts I'm writing contain little to no images.
+With that said, I think it works great, and I highly recommend it.
+This blog just wasn't a great use case.*

 I recently decided to implement an image zooming feature on this blog.
 At first, I considered using Lightbox, a classic JavaScript library that overlays images on top of the current page.
 Before commiting to Lightbox, I decided to have a look around the web for alternatives.
 That's when I stumbled across [Zoom.js](https://github.com/fat/zoom.js/).

 Zoom.js is a jQuery plugin built by [@fat](https://github.com/fat), a developer known for his time working at Twitter, Medium, and Bootstrap.